-The project area is a 39-mile reach of the Mississippi River and the surrounding batture (the riverside area between the levee and main channel) beginning at the mouth of the Hatchie River and extending south to the mouth of the Wolf River Harbor (River Mile 775-736) Figure A2a-1.
+The project area is a 39-mile reach of the Mississippi River and the surrounding batture (the riverside area between the levee and main channel) beginning at the mouth of the Hatchie River and extending south to the mouth of the Wolf River Harbor (River Mile 775-736) (Figure 2a-1).
 The project area is located in Lauderdale, Tipton, and Shelby Counties, in Tennessee and Mississippi and Crittenden Counties in Arkansas.

-The tentatively selected plan (TSP), Alternative C3, is a comprehensive plan that collectively addresses historically significant and ecologically important habitats across the 11 geographic complexes of the study area.
-There are 38 proposed measures across the study area designed to restore ecological structure and function to the mosaic of habitats along the Mississippi River and its active floodplain and an additional 2 measures designed to improve recreational opportunities, public education, and access to public spaces in the study area.
-The proposed activities include reforestation and forest stand improvements to the bottomland hardwood community focusing on increases in hard mast producing species, creation and enhancement of cypress-tupelo forest communities, creation of riparian buffers along the Mississippi River, restoration and creation of wetland complexes and moist soil management areas, restoration of flow in meander scarps by lowering invert elevations of obstructions and dike notching, increasing connectivity of secondary channels through dike notching, bank protection within secondary channels, installation of large woody debris traps in secondary channels for aquatic invertebrates and fish, and restoring flow/connectivity to floodplain waterbodies primarily through lowering invert elevations of obstructions.
+The recommended plan, Alternative C3, is a comprehensive plan that collectively addresses historically significant and ecologically important habitats across the 11 geographic complexes of the study area.
+There are 38 proposed measures across the study area designed to restore ecological structure and function to the mosaic of habitats along the Mississippi River and its active floodplain and an additional two measures designed to improve recreational opportunities, public education, and access to public spaces in the study area.
+The proposed activities include reforestation and forest stand improvements to the bottomland hardwood (BLH) community focusing on increases in hard mast producing species, creation and enhancement of cypress-tupelo forest communities, creation of riparian buffers along the Mississippi River, restoration and creation of wetland complexes and moist soil management areas, restoration of flow in meander scarps by lowering invert elevations of obstructions and dike notching, increasing connectivity of secondary channels through dike notching, bank protection within secondary channels, installation of large woody debris traps in secondary channels for aquatic invertebrates and fish, and restoring flow/connectivity to floodplain waterbodies primarily through lowering invert elevations of obstructions.

-The TSP provides 4,673 average annual habitat units (AAHUs) to 8 unique habitats that support federally listed endangered aquatic species such as the fat pocketbook mussel and the pallid sturgeon and critical vegetative habitats such as rivercane that host numerous species of conservation concern.
-The TSP also supports the promotion of alligator gar spawning habitats, a species known to assist in the control of invasive species such as invasive carp.
-This TSP selection also contributes to the protection of meander scarps which are rare geological features that no longer occur naturally due to engineering controls along the Mississippi River.
-Restoring hydrologic connectivity to meander scarps would promote habitat resiliency to sensitive species that are at risk of endangerment as a result of increases in drought intensity due to climate change.
+The recommended plan provides 4,673 average annual habitat units (AAHUs) to eight unique habitats that support federally listed endangered aquatic species, such as the fat pocketbook mussel and the pallid sturgeon, and critical vegetative habitats, such as rivercane, that host numerous species of conservation concern.
+The recommended plan also supports the promotion of alligator gar spawning habitats, a species known to assist in the control of invasive species such as invasive carp.
+This recommended plan selection also contributes to the protection of meander scarps, which are rare geological features that no longer occur naturally due to engineering controls along the Mississippi River.
+Restoring hydrologic connectivity to meander scarps would promote habitat resiliency to sensitive species that are at risk of endangerment resulting from increases in drought intensity due to climate change.

-The TSP (Alternative C3) and 38 measures with ecological output and is displayed in Figure A2a-1 below.
-Measure descriptions associated with the TSP are included in Table A2a-2 below.
+The recommended plan (Alternative C3) and 38 measures with ecological output and is displayed in Figure 2a-1 below.
+Measure descriptions associated with the recommended plan are included in Table 2a-2 below.
 Additional details of the measures included can be found in the main report.

-Figure A2a- 1.
-Map of the study area and ecosystem restoration measures comprising the tentatively selected plan.
+Figure 2a-1.
+Map of the study area and ecosystem restoration measures comprising the recommended plan.

-Table A2a- 2: Measure descriptions of the tentatively selected plan and associated habitats.
+Table 2a-2.
+Measure descriptions of the recommended plan and associated habitats.